-- currently cemeteries located on both the northeast and northwest corners of this intersection and as a result, further analysis will be required to determine the most appropriate means to address future traffic volumes in this area. - H5.9.1.6 Two alternative east-west collector road options are shown east of Sixth Line.
-Only one of these alternatives will be built and the appropriate option will be determined when development applications are brought forward, taking into consideration the impacts on the Natural Heritage System as identified in section H5.7.4.16.1. - H5.9.1.7 A new collector road is proposed to extend north from Sixth Line south of Steeles Avenue in order to provide access to the employment area while avoiding truck traffic on Hornby Road where there are existing residential uses.
-The intersection of Sixth Line South and Steeles Avenue is located slightly outside of the Secondary Plan area and on the north side of Steeles Avenue, it is located within the Greenbelt.
-As noted in section H5.7.4.16.2, the alignment of this road will be subject to study. - H5.9.1.8 Truck traffic on Hornby Road between Steeles Avenue and the new roundabout at the intersection of Collector Road 2 should be restricted and traffic calming measures near existing residential uses may be considered.
+Given the future projected traffic volumes, it is anticipated that improvements will be required around the intersection of Steeles Avenue and Eighth Line.
+There are currently cemeteries located on both the northeast and northwest corners of this intersection and as a result, further analysis will be required to determine the most appropriate means to address future traffic volumes in this area. b) Collector Road 1 & Sixth Line c) Collector Road 2 & Steeles Avenue

+Two alternative east-west collector road options have been provided east of Sixth Line as illustrated in Schedule H5.
+Only one of these alternatives will be built and the appropriate option will be determined when development applications are brought forward, taking into consideration the impacts on the Natural Heritage System as identified in section H5.7.4.16.1.

+A new collector road is proposed to extend north from Sixth Line south of Steeles Avenue in order to provide access to the employment area while avoiding truck traffic on Hornby Road where there are existing residential uses.
+The intersection of Sixth Line South and Steeles Avenue is proposed to be located slightly outside of the Secondary Plan area and on the north side of Steeles Avenue; it is located within the Greenbelt Plan.
+As noted in section H5.7.4.16.2, the alignment of this road will be subject to study.